eclipse-archived/codewind-docs/docs/_documentations/codewindandtektonpipelines.md

 # Codewind and Tekton pipelines

 To get started with the Tekton Dashboard Webhooks Extension, see [Getting started with the Tekton Dashboard Webhooks Extension](https://github.com/tektoncd/experimental/blob/master/webhooks-extension/docs/GettingStarted.md).

+To access the Tekton dashboard, see the [Tekton dashboard README file](https://github.com/tektoncd/dashboard#install-on-openshift).